vulk-archive/elixir-pusher-clone-training/README.md

 edit application.html.erb template (take out guard line for lesson 2) -- add guardian line
 ```
 test: go to url:port and enter a message, should receive message.

+### Special thanks to Fabio Akita at http://www.akitaonrails.com/ for the blog post on the pusher clone